top

 All of these steps may feel tedious, but understand that they’re important in verifying that you are prepared to adopt a child and that you’re able to provide a safe and loving environment in which to raise a child, physically, mentally, financially and emotionally.

 After you’ve been approved to adopt in Kentucky, your adoption profile will start being shown to expectant mothers who are looking for adoptive parents for their child.
-The wait time to enter into an adoption opportunity with an expectant mother varies greatly, but 75 percent of families adopting a child through American Adoptions are placed with a child within 1 to 12 months of becoming active with the agency.
+The wait time to enter into an adoption opportunity with an expectant mother varies greatly, but 75 percent of families adopting a child through American Adoptions are placed within an average of 12 months.

 5. How Do You Complete a Kentucky Adoption?